-- Applicants to the PhD program, international or domestic, are required to submit scores from the Graduate Record Examination (GRE) General Test.
-Applicants to the MCS program are strongly encouraged, but not required, to submit GRE General Test scores.
+- For applicants to the PhD and MCS programs, international or domestic, the Graduate Record Examination (GRE) General Test is not required but optional.
+Applicants who want their GRE scores to be included as part of their application may submit their scores.
+Applicants who do not include GRE scores will not be at any disadvantage on that account.
 The GRE General Test scores of PhD students admitted recently averaged 155 Verbal, 164 Quantitative and 4 Analytic Writing.
 GRE General test scores of MCS students admitted recently averaged 153 Verbal, 163 Quantitative and 3.5 Analytic Writing.

 - The Graduate College requires a minimum TOEFL score of 81 for Internet-based testing or a minimum IELTS score of 7.0 (with no section score lower than 6.0) for international applicants whose native language is not English.
 However, students with TOEFL scores below 100 on Internet-based testing are generally not admitted to Computer Science graduate programs.
 Exceeding these scores does not guarantee admission, and average scores of students who are awarded financial aid are significantly higher.
 All students submitting IELTS scores must also take an on-campus English Proficiency Evaluation prior to registration.